NDLEA arrests drug baron behind N3billion Tramadol linked to Abba Kyari's team

 From Godwin Tsa, Abuja

-A crack team of the National Drug Law Enforcement Agency(NDLEA) has arrested a billionaire drug baron, Chief Afam Mallinson Emmanuel Ukatu, who is behind the N3billion Tramadol deal involving the embattled suspended Deputy Commissioner of Police, Abba Kyari-led Intelligence Response Team (IRT).
+A crack team of the National Drug Law Enforcement Agency(NDLEA) has arrested a businessman, Chief Afam Mallinson Emmanuel Ukatu, who is alleged to be behind the N3billion Tramadol deal involving the embattled suspended Deputy Commissioner of Police, Abba Kyari-led Intelligence Response Team (IRT).

-The arrest followed two months of surveillance by operatives of the anti- narcotics agency.
+The arrest according to NDLEA, followed two months of surveillance by operatives of the anti- narcotics agency.

-Ukatu, who is Chairman of Mallinson Group of Companies was eventually nabbed onboard a flight to Abuja at the MM2 terminal of the Lagos airport, Ikeja on Wednesday April 13.
+Ukatu, who is Chairman of Mallinson Group of Companies was allegedly arrested onboard a flight to Abuja at the MM2 terminal of the Lagos airport, Ikeja on Wednesday April 13.

-A statement by the Director of Media and Advocacy, Femi Babafemi said investigations revealed that he been a major importer of large consignments of different brands and high dosages of Tramadol Hydrochloride, ranging from 120mg, 200mg, 225mg and 250mg, all of which are illicit.
-Ukatu owns pharmaceutical and plastic manufacturing companies, which he used as a cover to import illicit drugs into Nigeria.
+A statement by the Director of Media and Advocacy, Femi Babafemi said its investigations revealed that the businessman had been a major importer of large consignments of different brands and high dosages of Tramadol Hydrochloride, ranging from 120mg, 200mg, 225mg and 250mg, all of which are illicit.
+Ukatu owns pharmaceutical and plastic manufacturing companies, which he allegedly used as a cover to import illicit drugs into Nigeria.

 This is in addition to operating 103 bank accounts, most of which are used to launder money.

-Ukatu came under watch last year after five cartons of Tramadol 225mg were seized from his staff on May 4, 2021 when he sent them to sell to undercover police officers (unknown to Ukatu) from the then Kyari-led IRT of the Nigeria Police, Ikeja Lagos.
-The price of a carton of Tramadol was negotiated at N17million each as against the then black market value that ranged between N18million and N20million a carton in Lagos.
+The Agency said the businessman came under its watch last year after five cartons of Tramadol 225mg were seized from his staff on May 4, 2021 who wanted to sell the product to undercover police officers attached to the IRT of the Nigeria Police, Ikeja Lagos.

-After the arrest of Ukatu’s staff: Pius Enidom and Sunday Ibekwete, Kyaris men were then led by the suspects to Mallinson’s warehouse at Ojota in Lagos where 197 additional Cartons of Tramadol 225mg were seized by the IRT Team.
-The monetary value of the 202 cartons of Tramadol seized from Mallinson in one day was over N3billion.

-Three weeks after the seizure, the Kyaris IRT team transferred only 12 Cartons of the Tramadol with one truck and a suspect to the Lagos Command of the NDLEA, leaving 190 cartons unaccounted for.

 Leave a Reply